Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Introduction

 Grid-based methods work better for such environments as one can easily update a grid with new occupancy information.
 Our proposed approach falls under this class.
-A popular approach of this class is Online STC \cite{gabrielyCompetitiveOnlineCoverage2003}, which computes a spanning tree of the grid cells online to update its coverage plan.
-However, this method does not minimize turns.
-Other grid-based online approaches use various local search and optimization methods to determine the coverage plan in an unknown environment.
+A popular approach of this class is Online STC \cite{gabrielyCompetitiveOnlineCoverage2003}, which computes a spanning tree of the grid cells online to update its coverage plan. \docupdate{However, given a square coverage tool of width $l$, STC is generally applied to coarse grids with cells of width $2l$ and does not generalize well to finer grids with cell width $l$.} Other grid-based online approaches use various local search and optimization methods to determine the coverage plan in an unknown environment.
 Song et al \cite{song2018} proposed an approach using artificial potential fields (APF) to determine a coverage path online.
 A similar technique to APFs is using bio-inspired neural networks to model and search the environment.
 This was originally proposed by Luo and Yang in \cite{luoBioinspiredNeuralNetwork2008} and has gained popularity in many recent works \cite{muthugalaEnergyefficientOnlineComplete2022, sunCompleteCoverageAutonomous2019a, godioBioinspiredNeuralNetworkBased2021}.
 However, these local search-based approaches are susceptible to deadlocking, where the robot does not know where to go next.
-Deadlocks are which is computationally expensive to get out of and affect overall coverage time.
+Deadlocks are computationally expensive to get out of and affect overall coverage time.
 Moreover, these approaches generally minimize turns by penalizing them in a local search cost function, which does not guarantee minimum turns for the path overall.
 Our proposed approach avoids deadlocks (using an initial path) and guarantees minimum turns in the overall path when provided with sufficient planning time.